Good Night Mr. Bond

-Most cinema fans appreciate he was a diverse and talented actor, starring in over 65 feature films and winning an Oscar in 1988 for his supporting role of in the Untouchables, but for many he will be most fondly remembered as Ian Flemings first cinematic representation of the MI6 British spy James Bond.
+Most cinema fans appreciate he was a diverse and talented actor, starring in over 65 feature films and winning an Oscar in 1988 for his supporting role in The Untouchables, but for many, he will be most fondly remembered as Ian Flemings first cinematic representation of the MI6 British spy James Bond.

-For me though, Bond was so much more than just a one dimensional character representing the stereotype of the playboy international man of mystery.
-Connery and his representation of Bond was one of my first introduction into design.
+For me though, Bond was so much more than just a one-dimensional character representing the stereotype of the playboy international man of mystery.
+Connery and his representation of Bond was one of my first introductions into design.
 All kinds of design.

 Obviously, Bond will always be associated with the Aston Martin DB5 which first featured in Goldfinger (1964) and then in Thunderball a year later.
 It then took a break until the mid 90’s when it resurfaced in Goldeneye and Tomorrow Never Dies.
-After this it disappeared again until 9 years later when reappearing in Casino Royal, Skyfall and Spectre.
+After this, it disappeared again until 9 years later when it reappeared in Casino Royal, Skyfall and Spectre.

-Everything from the baddy’s conference rooms in Goldfinger, to the under water headquarters of Stormberg in The Spy Who Loved Me to the cell from where Bond escapes in Dr. No. All these spaces where fantastic.
+Everything from the baddy’s conference rooms in Goldfinger, to the underwater headquarters of Stormberg in The Spy Who Loved Me to the cell from where Bond escapes in Dr. No. All these spaces were fantastic.
 Ken was the first interior designer I liked and Bond was the first patron I admired.

-Such a great actor and what a great genera of films.
+Such a great actor and what a great genre of films.
 Whilst I appreciate the sexist innuendos had to end it is with a heavy heart we say good night James.